Jane Bryce: Early years

-Jane Bryce was born in 1951 in Lindi, Tanzania, and grew up in Moshi, until the age of 13, when she was sent to school in England.
+Jane Bryce was born in 1951 in Lindi, Tanzania, and grew up in Moshi.
+She was educated at schools in Tanzania until the age of 13, when she was sent to school in England.
 As she said in an interview in African Writing, "I have a British passport, because when I was born in Tanzania, it was a British protectorate.
 We were given the choice of citizenship at 'Uhuru' [independence] and my father opted for British.
 As he was deported under the Africanization policy, perhaps it's as well, but then again, if we'd been Tanzanian citizens we wouldn't have been deported."
+As by now her father was working for the UN agency FAO, the family left for Rome in 1968 when she was seventeen.

 Further education and career

 In the 1980s, Bryce worked as a freelance journalist both in London and while studying for a PhD in Nigeria, where she did doctoral research on Nigerian women's writing at Obafemi Awolowo University, from 1983 to 1988, earning a PhD.

 In 1992, she moved to Barbados, becoming an active member of the Caribbean literary community.
 She taught African literature and cinema, in addition to creative writing, at the University of the West Indies, Cave Hill, and was editor of Poui: Cave Hill Journal of Creative Writing (first published in 1999) for 20 years, since its founding, and a noted contributor of poetry to the journal.

 She also founded the Barbados Festival of African and Caribbean Film, of which she was a director from 2002 to 2007, and she was Barbados curator of the Africa World Documentary Film Festival (2009–2016).

 She has contributed over the years to a wide range of academic journals and essay collections.
 She compiled the anthology Caribbean Dispatches: Beyond the Tourist Dream (Macmillan UK, 2006), and is the author of the 2007 collection Chameleon and Other Stories (Peepal Tree Press).
-She has also written memoir, recently completing Zamani: a Haunted Memoir of Tanzania.
+In 2023 she published Zamani: a Haunted Memoir of Tanzania (UK: Cinnamon Press).

 Bryce has served as a judge for literary awards both locally and regionally, including the Guyana Prize for Literature and the OCM Bocas Prize for Caribbean Literature.

 In 2017, she was a visiting fellow at the Institute of Advanced Study at Indiana University.

 In 2022, she guest-edited an edition of the online magazine WritersMosaic (an initiative of the Royal Literary Fund) entitled "Is english we speaking: African/Caribbean dialogue", contributors to which included Billy Kahora, Colin Grant, Stewart Brown, Funso Aiyejina, Philip Nanton, Tendai Huchu, Claire Adam and Robert Taylor.